zmughal-utils/vimrc/.vim/bundle/vim-perl-src/README.md

 [![Build Status](https://api.travis-ci.org/vim-perl/vim-perl.png?branch=master)](https://travis-ci.org/vim-perl/vim-perl)

-This is the aggregation of all the various Perl-related syntax and helper files for Perl 5 and Perl 6.
+This is the aggregation of all the various Perl-related syntax and helper files for Perl 5.

+For Perl 6 files, please see [vim-perl6](https://github.com/vim-perl/vim-perl6).

 # Installation